TebogoNakampe/psucse_grocerycaffenet/README.md

 <div class="fig figcenter fighighlight">
   <img src="result/result_top1.png">
   <div class="figcaption">
     Since a few of validation images are redundantly tested due to batch size, actual top-1 classification accuracy is slightly lower than the validation trends in training GroceryCaffeNet.
 Additionally, this test is based on center-cropped 227x227 images.
 Since ILSVRC-2014 DET dataset does not locate its detection objects at the center of an image, classification accuracy can be deteriorated.
-For instance, object occlusion in an image keep Grocery-CaffeNet from identifying its class preciesly.
+For instance, object occlusion in an image keeps Grocery-CaffeNet from identifying its class preciesly.
 Nevertheless, mean average precision is near to 70%.
   </div>
 </div>